MA/MSc Creative Technologies portfolio guide

-The application form for the Master’s includes a Personal Statement, where you briefly describe the project idea you wish to work on and which pathway you wish to complete.
+The application process for this MA/MSc Creative Technologies Master’s includes a Personal Statement, where you briefly describe the project idea you wish to work on and which pathway you wish to complete.

 This course develops skills in one of the following areas: computer animation, computer games technology or music technology.